cap-ntu/baconian-project/docs/step_by_step.rst

 from real environment to update the dynamics model, and how many samples from real environment and dynamics model to serve the training of the model-free algorithms.

+For more important information on the module used in the following code, please see `Best Practices <./best_practice>` and `API references <./API>`

 .. note::
     Complete codes can be found at :doc:`here <./example/dyna>`

 Create the tasks and DDPG algorithms
 -------------------------------------

-Create env Pendulum-v0, and the DDPG algorithms to solve the task
+Create environment Pendulum-v0, and the DDPG algorithms to solve the task

 .. literalinclude:: ../examples/dyna.py
     :linenos:
     :language: python
-    :lines: 23-90
+    :lines: 23-94

 Create a global dynamics model with MLP network
 --------------------------------------------------
 .. literalinclude:: ../examples/dyna.py
     :linenos:
     :language: python
-    :lines: 92-121
+    :lines: 95-125

 Create the Dyna architecture as algorithms
 --------------------------------------------------